criome/lojix/readme.md

 ## Attributions
 ### Version
 #### Beta
-The concept owes inspiration from [Guix][4], of course.
-And the amazing coding interface of [Clojure][5] is another testament to the wisdom in desiging [Clojure][5] thus far, making it the most advanced and beautifully designed lisp dialect today, and therefore it must be similarly named with respect to *all known* coding interfaces today.
+The concept of "lisping" nix owes inspiration from [Guix][4].
+The homoiconic design of [Clojure][5] qualifies it as the most advanced and beautifully designed programming interface today.
+The combination of those technologies would deeply revolutionize software production.
 Much Gratitude goes to all the great minds behind those projects.

 #### Alpha